The darkest survival situations in human history

 Chance of death – 50%

-The Donner party is probably one of the most famous survival stories in the world, with movies, books, roads and even the mountain pass it happened on being named after the event.
-Before the Panama canal was built the only way to get to the west coast of north America was a very long voyage around south America or by walking.
+The Donner party is probably one of the most famous survival stories in the world, with movies, books, roads, and even the mountain pass it happened on being named after the event.
+Before the Panama Canal was built the only way to get to the west coast of North America was a very long voyage around South America or by walking.
 Each year at the end of summer an expedition would take place when normal people could pack up all their things and walk in a huge convoy to the other side of the country.

-Mao Zedong’s “Great leap forward”
+Mao Zedong’s “Great Leap Forward”

-Death toll – 20 to 46 million
+Death toll – 20 to 45 million

-Mao Zedong was the founding father of the Peoples Republic of China and put into motion a plan known as the Great leap forward.
+Mao Zedong was the founding father of the People’s Republic of China and put into motion a plan known as the Great Leap Forward.
 The idea was to restructure the entire country and make it as advanced as foreign superpowers like Europe and America, a plan that cost the lives of millions of people.

-To achieve his goals he needed many things doing in the country and the only way to do this would be to get as many people working on his projects as possible.
+To achieve his goals he needed many things done in the country and the only way to do this would be to get as many people working on his projects as possible.
 Ordinary civilians were forced to work for no pay and were often killed in the process, mostly from starvation.
 If people were building roads they couldn’t be farming their own crops, and what little food they had would be “donated” to feed the soldiers overseeing the work.

 Surviving through this ordeal would depend on how well you can work for 16 hours a day without eating, something that at least 20 million people couldn’t do.
-The official figure is 20 million, but due to the intense censoring in the country this figure is put as high as 45 million by some historians.
+The official figure is 20 million, but due to the intense censoring in the country, this figure is put as high as 45 million by some historians.